w3c-fedid/FedCM/glossary.md

 References: [WebAuthn glossary](https://www.w3.org/TR/webauthn/#ceremony)

 ## Consent
-* _A part of a [ceremony](#ceremony) that comprises a user interaction with a clear [user-agent-controlled](#user-agent) UI element that can be taken to mean the user accepts privacy risk that has been explained in accompanying text, and the ceremony may proceed accordingly._
+* _A part of a [ceremony](#ceremony) that comprises a user interaction with a clear [user agent-controlled](#user-agent) UI element that can be taken to mean the user accepts privacy risk that has been explained in accompanying text, and the ceremony may proceed accordingly._

 ## Claim
 * _A piece of information asserted by an [Identity Provider](#identity-provider-idp) about a user._